uktrade/github-standards/README.md

 ### My project is not using the pre-commit framework

 1. Install the `pre-commit` package using whatever package manager you're using.
-Alternatively, you can test without a package manager using `pip install pre-commit`. `pre-commit` can be installed as a dev dependancy, it is not needed as a build requirement
+Alternatively, you can test without a package manager using `pip install pre-commit`. `pre-commit` can be installed as a dev dependency, it is not needed as a build requirement
 1. Copy the [example.pre-commit-config.yaml](./example.pre-commit-config.yaml) file from this repository into the root of your repository, and rename to `.pre-commit-config`.
 1. Run `pre-commit install --install-hooks --overwrite -t commit-msg -t pre-commit` to install both entry points for your repository